Our London stakeholder group

 The Stakeholders Group is a fun and active group made up of young people who attend our service and who have usually been to one of the young persons’ groups.
-The other name for the Stakeholders Group is the Soup Group, following a story told in our first group about the way a tasty and fulfilling soup can be created through the different contributions of many: our aim is to be productive through the joint contributions and actions.
+Our aim is to be productive through the contributions and actions.

 The group meets at least three times a year, usually during the half-term holidays, at the Tavistock Centre in London.